Own-Data-Privateer/hoardy-web/extension/README.md

 - Make sure your browser [supports installation of unsigned add-ons](https://wiki.mozilla.org/Add-ons/Extension_Signing) (Firefox ESR, Nightly, Developer Edition, and Tor Browser do, vanilla Firefox and its mobile versions do not).
 - Go to `about:config`, set `xpinstall.signatures.required` to `false`.
 - Go to `about:addons`, click the gear button, select `Install Add-on from File`, and select the XPI file in `./extension/dist` directory (or do `File > Open File` from the menu and then select the XPI file, or drag-and-drop the XPI file into the browser window).
-- Then press `Extensions` toolbar button and pin `pWebArc`.
+- Then press `Extensions` toolbar button and pin `Hoardy-Web`.

 ### Install as a temporary add-on

 If you are [building from source](#build), this is a nice way to do development, since to reload the add-on after making a new build will require a single click.

-- In the browser, go to `about:debugging#/runtime/this-firefox`, click `Load Temporary Add-on` button, and select `./extension/dist/pWebArc-firefox-*/manifest.json`.
+- In the browser, go to `about:debugging#/runtime/this-firefox`, click `Load Temporary Add-on` button, and select `./extension/dist/Hoardy-Web-firefox-*/manifest.json`.
-- Then you might need to go into `about:addons` and enable `Run in Private Windows` for `pWebArc` if your Firefox is running in Private-Windows-only mode.
+- Then you might need to go into `about:addons` and enable `Run in Private Windows` for `Hoardy-Web` if your Firefox is running in Private-Windows-only mode.

 ## <span id="install-chromium"/>On Chromium-based browsers (Chromium, Google Chrome, Ungoogled Chromium, Brave, etc)

-`pWebArc` isn't on [Chrome Web Store](https://chromewebstore.google.com/) because `pWebArc` appears to violate [its "Terms of Use"](https://web.archive.org/web/20240604062520/https://developer.chrome.com/docs/webstore/program-policies/terms).
+`Hoardy-Web` isn't on [Chrome Web Store](https://chromewebstore.google.com/) because `Hoardy-Web` appears to violate [its "Terms of Use"](https://web.archive.org/web/20240604062520/https://developer.chrome.com/docs/webstore/program-policies/terms).
 Specifically, the "enables the unauthorized download of streaming content or media" clause.
 See [higher-level README](../README.md#quickstart) for more info and discussion.